 Happy Monday!
-Time to start another new week with a fresh batch of Monday Morning Comic Book Reviews, now titled MMCBR.
+Time to start another new week with a fresh batch of Monday Morning Comic Book Reviews, now simply titled Review Wrap-Up.
 This week I am kicking off the week with reviews for Harley Quinn #7, a Fear State tie-in, and Superman: Son of Kal-El #3.
 Both these series have been comics I’ve enjoyed for different reason.
 Let’s see if they can continue the momentum they’ve each built.

 Writer: Stephanie Phillips

 Colorist: Ivan Plascencia

 Story Rating: 5 Night Girls out of 10

 Art Rating: 8 Night Girls out of 10

 Overall Rating: 6.5 Night Girls out of 10

 The Good: Harley Quinn #7 is in an awkward spot as a tie-in to Fear State.
 For as awkward as the tie-in to Fear State that this issue is Stephanie Phillips writing of Harley Quinn continues to shine.
 She is having so much fun writing the character and that is clear anytime she is on screen.
 Kevin continues to be a great supporting character that makes Harley Quinn’s brand of comedy thanks to the well-timed reactions he has.
 The setting of a camping trip switched things up to explore Harley and Kevin’s dynamic more.

 What made so much of the story in Harley Quinn #7 work was the continued excellent artwork by Riley Rossmo.
 Rossmo was born to draw the adventures of Harley Quinn.
 Her style makes everything the character and everyone in this series just pop of the screen.
 The forest setting opened things up for Rossmo and colorist Ivan Plascencia to provide a new setting to play with for the color palette used in the artwork.
 Having this setting contrasted with the darker environment of Gotham City made everything work even better.